SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 ```

 !!! note
-    Note that when changing the data, the length of the new data must be the same as the lenght of the original data.
+    Note that when changing the data, the length of the new data must be the same as the length of the original data.

 ## Custom Component with External Data